learn-co-curriculum/react-hooks-use-ref/README.md

 ## Conclusion

-Like `useState`, the `useRef` hooks gives us a variable that will persist across renders of our component.
-Unlike a **state variable**, when we update a **ref variable**, React will not automatically re-render our component.
+Like `useState`, the `useRef` hooks gives us a some internal React values that will persist across renders of our component.
+Unlike **state**, when we update a **ref**, React will not automatically re-render our component.
 This makes refs useful for keeping track of persistent data in our components, similar to an instance variable.

-A **ref variable** can also be used to gain access to DOM elements.
+A **ref variable** can also be used to gain access to DOM elements using the `ref` prop on a JSX element.

 ## Resources